datastax/spark-cassandra-connector/doc/14_data_frames.md

 ```

 First we can create a DataFrame and see that it has no `pushdown filters` set in the log.
 This
-means all requests will go directly to C* and we will require reading all of the data to `show`
+means all requests will go directly to Cassandra and we will require reading all of the data to `show`
 this DataFrame.

 #### Example Catalyst Optimization with Cassandra Server Side Pushdowns